ZincSoft/zincsoft.github.io/rfc-1-catnet-protocol-v0.md

 ### Path MTU
 The minimum link MTU of all the links in a path between a source node and a destination node.

+### Complimentary Header
+A header located beneath that of the overarching protocol of the datagram.
+This does not include the header that belongs to an application layer protocol.

+### Alias Routing
+A routing technique that improve opon onion routing in terms of speed and security (since we are not bound by the restrictions of the Internet Protocol).
+Alias routing takes two forms.

+#### Mono Aliasing
+The original sender tells a single alias node that they should act as an alias.
+The alias node acts as both the entrance and exit nodes.
+The single alias node obviously knows who the sender is and who the recipient is, but:

+1. Alias nodes change often.
+2. Communication between sender and destination is encrypted (most likely, maybe forced).

+#### Dual Aliasing
+The original sender tells two alias nodes that they should act as aliases.
+One alias node acts as an entrance node (from the perspective of the destination), and the other one acts as an exit node (with the same perspective).

 ## Motivation
 The Catnet Protocol is designed for use in interconnected systems of packet-switched computer communication networks.
 Such a system has been dubbed Catnet.
-The Catnet Protcol provides for transmitting blocks of data called datagrams from sources to destinations, where sources and destinations are hosts identified by fixed length addresses.
-The Catnet Protcol also provides for fragmentation and reassembly of large datagrams in order to parallize the process of exchange.
+The Catnet Protocol provides for transmitting blocks of data called datagrams from sources to destinations, where sources and destinations are hosts identified by fixed length addresses.
+The Catnet Protocol also provides for fragmentation and reassembly of large datagrams in order to parallelize the process of exchange.

 ## Scope
-The Catnet Protcol is specifically limited in scope to provide the functions necessary to deliver a package of bits (an Catnet datagram) from a source to a destination over an interconnected system of networks.
+The Catnet Protocol is specifically limited in scope to provide the functions necessary to deliver a package of bits (an Catnet datagram) from a source to a destination over an interconnected system of networks.
 There are no mechanisms to augment end-to-end data reliability, flow control, sequencing, or other services commonly found in host-to-host protocols.
-The Catnet Protcol can capitalize on the services of its supporting networks to provide various types and qualities of service.
+The Catnet Protocol can capitalize on the services of its supporting networks to provide various types and qualities of service.

 ## Interfaces
 This protocol is called on by host-to-host protocols in an Catnet environment.
 This protocol calls on local network protocols to carry the Catnet datagram to the next gateway or destination host.